trskop/command-wrapper/man/command-wrapper-completion.1.md

     See `TOOLSET_COMMAND help` or `command-wrapper(1)` for more information on `--colo[u]r=WHEN` option, and `command-wrapper-subcommand-protocol(7)`
     regarding `COMMAND_WRAPPER_COLOUR` environment variable.

+# COMMON OPTIONS

+These options are shared by all the above usage modes.

+\--output=*FILE*, -o *FILE*
+:   Write output into *FILE* instead of standard output.

 # OTHER OPTIONS